Medicine Ball Glute Bridge exercise demonstration image

 How to Perform

-Lie face up on the floor with knees bent, feet flat, and heels about 6 inches from the glutes.
-Center the medicine ball over your hip crease, holding it with both hands to keep it secure.
+Lie supine on the floor with knees bent, feet flat hip-width apart, and heels 6 inches from glutes.
+Place medicine ball on lower abdomen.

-5. Slowly lower your hips back down towards the floor under control.
+5. Slowly lower hips toward floor without resting.

 Coaching Tips